mahmoudYK/sdperftest/README.md

 ## run_sd_load_tests.py

-run load test based on a test services generator, the results are printed to a json file and a plot is generated for the data collected from 2 different systemd binaries.
+Run load test based on a test services generator, the results are printed to a json file and a plot is generated for the data collected from 2 different systemd binaries.

 ## Packages need to be installed: